visit/citybreak-online-doc/_includes/widgets.md

 ``

 ### Booking event
-You may also customize the booking process with the proceedToBasket option and cb-activity-booked event.
+You may also customize the booking process with the proceedToBasket option and ``'cb-activity-booked'`` event.

 ```html
 <script type="text/javascript">